-There is no right or wrong answer to these questions — the goal is to learn more about yourself and your thoughts toward money.
-This will help you become a conscious spender instead of letting your money slip through your fingers each month.
+Answering these questions will help you become a conscious spender instead of letting your money slip through your fingers each month.
 The goal is to become proactive about saving money and eliminating debt, both of which are essential to getting away from living paycheck to paycheck.

 Moreover, you need to reconsider how you feel about budgeting.
 Some people are annoyed by budgets — after all, who wants to be strapped down by limiting spending on entertainment?
-If you can reconsider how you think and feel about a budget and realize that long-term goals like retirement or a new car require saving and attention, then maybe you can feel better about trimming the fat off your expenses.
+If you realize that long-term goals — like retiring or buying a new car — require saving and attention, then maybe you can feel better about trimming the fat off your expenses.

 A good exercise is to create a personal cash flow statement.
 Set aside one evening to look at your total financial picture.
 Gather all your bills and list your sources of income so you can see how much cash you have coming in and the minimums you owe each month.

 If looking over your bills and debts makes you uneasy, that’s all the more reason to take this step.
-You need to work up to a point where reviewing your finances is commonplace — not a chore or a kind of punishment.
-Make a habit out of opening your bank’s mobile app and reviewing your spending each day.
+Work up to a point where reviewing your finances is commonplace — not a chore or a kind of punishment.
+Also, make a habit of opening your bank’s mobile app and reviewing your spending each day.

 Once you can gather a clear financial picture, you’ll be able to track your monthly gains and losses.
 This will be important in helping you get to the point where you have extra money in the bank each month.

-You now have a better idea of your income and expenses, and to whom you owe money.
+You now have a better idea of your income, expenses and to whom you owe money.
 This knowledge is the first step toward financial freedom.
 The next step is developing a plan to attack these debts and other expenses.

-You will also want to create a list of financial priorities, which will help you decide what to do with extra money in your budget.
-If you are starting out living paycheck to paycheck, then your priorities list should include reducing your debt and other expenses so you can increase your cash flow and ultimately your savings.
+You will also want to create a list of financial priorities, which will help you decide what to do with the extra money in your budget.
+If you're starting out living paycheck to paycheck, then your priorities list should include reducing your debt and other expenses so you can increase your cash flow — and ultimately your savings.